IO-n-A/GDP-Forecaster_SARIMAX/README.md

 - **Production Features**: Comprehensive logging, archival protocols, and automated backtesting pipelines
 - **Open Data**: Uses only public data sources (OECD, FRED, Eurostat, NBS) with no proprietary dependencies

-[forecaster_SARIMAX.py](forecaster_SARIMAX.py) has been refactored into a modular package located in `gdp_forecaster_src/` for improved maintainability.
-The original script is now a lightweight wrapper for backward compatibility.
-An interactive demonstration is available in `forecaster_SARIMAX.ipynb`.

 ## Contents
 - [Key Features](#key-features)